rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 });
 ```

 In the above example, `cultureCustomField` is a custom field.
-You will need to provide the mapping for `cultureCustomField` to the corressponding Custom Attribute API name in Gainsight PX.
+You will need to provide the mapping for `cultureCustomField` to the corressponding Custom Attribute name in Gainsight PX.
 If this mapping is not provided, RudderStack will drop the `cultureCustomField` attribute and send the other default attributes to Gainsight.

 ## Track